danjohnson3141/Jekyll-Test/users/GET-users-locale_options.md

 <!-- --- title: GET /users/locale_options -->

-PLAIN ENGLISH DESCRIPTION OF THE ROUTE
+Returns a list of possible language preferences for the active user to select from while editing their profile.
+This will affect the labels being passed in through the API and at some point will also affect how numbers, dates and times are displayed.
+However, much of this functionality is still in development.

 =
 ####Authentication:

-Declare what authentications are required
-Good sample text: The user needs to be logged in and have valid credentials to use this route.
+The user needs to be logged in and have valid credentials to use this route.

 =
 ####Parameters: